theGeekyLad/hopsearch-extension/README.md

 ## What is it? :confused:

-HopSearch is a Chrome **browser extension** that allows you to use the key-combo `Alt+/` to jump to the search input box on any page.
+HopSearch is a Chrome **browser extension** that allows you to use the key-combo `Comma+Period` to jump to the search input box on any page.
 Ofcourse, the extension doesn't know-it-all and hence requires your help in discovering new pages, which, again, is just a _click_ away.

 ## How to use it? :wrench: